 When a paper is accepted for publication in the American Journal of Public Health it is under embargo and not for public release until publication.
 Articles are typically embargoed until 4 p.m.
-(Eastern time) on the date of publication.
-Authors are permitted to talk with the press about their work, but should coordinate this with the APHA Communications Office so that reporters are aware of AJPH policy and understand that research is embargoed until publication.
+Eastern time on the date of publication.
+Authors are permitted to talk with reporters about their work, but should coordinate this with APHA's Communications Department so that reporters are aware of AJPH policy and understand that research is embargoed until publication.
 Authors are permitted to present their research before peers at scientific meetings, but should refrain from distributing copies of their paper, including data tables and figures.
-To inquire about embargo dates or if you have questions related to the AJPH embargo policy, please contact Kim Short at (202) 777-2511 or firstname.lastname@example.org.
+To inquire about embargo dates or if you have questions related to the AJPH embargo policy, please contact Kim Short at 202-777-2511.

 All articles accepted for publication will first appear online in the American Journal of Public Health: First Look before appearing in print.
 First Look articles are considered published, may be cited and may be reported on by the news media.
 The AJPH embargo date coincides with the date of online publication in First Look.

 Exceptions may be made for certain articles or issues that will be released more formally to the news media during a pre-arranged news conference or other event.
-Please contact the APHA Office of Communications to confirm the embargo date and time for your study.
+Please contact APHA's Communications Department to confirm the embargo date and time for your study.

 First Look allows the editors to make AJPH content available sooner after acceptance and four to six weeks in advance of print publication.

-The American Public Health Association Office of Communications sends out a news release each month alerting news reporters to upcoming AJPH articles that might be of special interest.
+APHA's Communications Department sends out a news release each month alerting reporters to upcoming AJPH articles that may be of special interest.
 The table of contents will be included in the news release, which shows all articles scheduled to appear in the next issue.
-In addition, APHA Communications makes the full text of all articles available to reporters upon request in advance of publication.
+In addition, APHA's Communications Department makes the full text of all articles available to reporters upon request in advance of publication.
 Distribution and use of advance materials from AJPH is guided by the embargo policy.
 The AJPH embargo policy is designed to provide news reporters an opportunity to research the issue, conduct interviews and write accurate news stories in advance of publication while also ensuring a level playing field for journalists and that no one reporter or news organization has an advantage over others.
 News stories may only be filed after the embargo date and time.

-Staff journalists or freelancers writing for print or online news publications and services, reporters and producers working for broadcast outlets and public information officers (PIOs) from research institutions are eligible to receive advance, embargoed material from AJPH.
+Staff journalists or freelancers writing for print or online news publications and services, reporters and producers working for broadcast outlets and public information officers from research institutions are eligible to receive embargoed material in advance from AJPH.
 Eligible persons must agree to abide by the conditions of the AJPH embargo policy.

 - Embargo dates and times accompany all advanced materials (typically, 4 p.m.
 Eastern time on the date of publication).
 Embargoed information is not to be made public in any format, including print, television, radio or via the Internet, before the embargo.